Panama

-Panama was inhabited by indigenous tribes before Spanish colonists arrived in the 16th century.
+Before the arrival of Spanish colonists in the 16th century, Panama was inhabited by a number of different indigenous tribes.
 It broke away from Spain in 1821 and joined the Republic of Gran Colombia, a union of Nueva Granada, Ecuador, and Venezuela.
 After Gran Colombia dissolved in 1831, Panama and Nueva Granada eventually became the Republic of Colombia.
 With the backing of the United States, Panama seceded from Colombia in 1903, allowing the construction of the Panama Canal to be completed by the United States Army Corps of Engineers between 1904 and 1914.
 The 1977 Torrijos–Carter Treaties agreed to transfer the canal from the United States to Panama on December 31, 1999.
-The surrounding territory was first returned in 1979.
+The surrounding territory was returned first, in 1979.

-Revenue from canal tolls continues to represent a significant portion of Panama's GDP, although commerce, banking, and tourism are major and growing sectors.
-It is regarded as having a high-income economy.
-In 2019 Panama ranked 57th in the world in terms of the Human Development Index.
+Revenue from canal tolls has continued to represent a significant portion of Panama's GDP, especially after the Panama Canal expansion project (finished in 2016) doubled its capacity.
+Commerce, banking, and tourism are major sectors.
+Panama is regarded as having a high-income economy.
+In 2019, Panama ranked 57th in the world in terms of the Human Development Index.
 In 2018, Panama was ranked the seventh-most competitive economy in Latin America, according to the World Economic Forum's Global Competitiveness Index.
-Covering around 40 percent of its land area, Panama's jungles are home to an abundance of tropical plants and animals – some of them found nowhere else on earth.
-Panama is a founding member of the United Nations and other international organizations such as OAS, LAIA, G77, WHO, and NAM.
+Panama was ranked 82nd in the Global Innovation Index in 2025.
+Covering around 40 percent of its land area, Panama's jungles are home to an abundance of tropical plants and animals – some of them found nowhere else on Earth.

+Panama is a founding member of the United Nations and other international organizations such as the Organization of American States, Latin America Integration Association, Group of 77, World Health Organization, and Non-Aligned Movement.